shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-headnode.md

 <properties
- pageTitle="Creación de un nodo principal de HPC Pack en una máquina virtual de Azure | Microsoft Azure" description="Aprenda a usar el Portal de Azure y el modelo de implementación del Administrador de recursos para crear un nodo principal de HPC Pack en una máquina virtual de Azure." services="virtual-machines-windows" documentationCenter="" authors="dlepow"
+ pageTitle="Create an HPC Pack head node in an Azure VM | Microsoft Azure" description="Learn how to use the Azure portal and the Resource Manager deployment model to create a Microsoft HPC Pack head node in an Azure VM." services="virtual-machines-windows" documentationCenter="" authors="dlepow"